-When conducting Root Cause Problem Elimination reviews at plants, IDCON has found that one of the most frequent causes of unplanned downtime is the contamination of fluid systems.
+When conducting Root Cause Problem Elimination reviews at plants, IDCON has found that one of the most frequent causes of equipment failures (and unplanned downtime) is the contamination of fluid systems.

 Here are several quotes and references regarding contamination:

 “A single teaspoon of dirt can sufficiently contaminate 210 liters of oil to the point where it will totally ruin an engine.”
 Perkins Powerpart

 “…dirt and contamination are by far the number one cause of hydraulic system failures”.
 Caterpillar